 Rural MaaS (RMaaS): Exploring the potential for Mobility as a Service (MaaS) in Rural Environments and its role in decarbonisation

-The thesis, based at the University of Aberdeen, Centre for Transport Research, explores the concept of Rural Mobility as a Service (RMaaS) and, due to the lack of evidence from relevant domestic projects, utilises evidence from international case studies to develop a framework and/or best practice for the Cairngorm National Park in Scotland, which is the focus area.
-The research is undertaken on a part time basis and commenced in 2018 and will complete in 2023.
+The PhD, based at the University of Aberdeen, Centre for Transport Research, explores the concept of Rural Mobility as a Service (RMaaS) and, due to the lack of evidence from relevant domestic projects, utilises evidence from international case studies to develop a framework and/or best practice for the Cairngorm National Park in Scotland, which is the focus area.
+The research is undertaken on a part time basis and commenced in 2018 and will complete in early 2024.

 The thesis objectives, originally set in 2018, were revised in 2019 and again in 2021.
 This evolution occurred for several reasons: the growth in available literature; completion of rural mobility trials and increased knowledge and evidence from the international community.